 They have millions of photos, vectors, illustrations, and video clips contributed by more than 200,000 artists worldwide.
 Depending on your needs, you can either buy credits or purchase a subscription.

 While iStock is an excellent source, it’s not your only option to find premium stock photos.

 1. Adobe Stock

 Adobe Stock offers over 90 million images, graphics, videos, and templates along with 3D, editorial, and Premium assets contributed by a community of creatives worldwide.

 Originally founded in 2004 as Fotolia (a microstock agency), the platform was acquired by Adobe in 2015 and later renamed.

-You can buy credits and plans separately, or combine them.
+To acquire images from Adobe Stockm you can buy credits and plans separately, or combine them.